 '''

-root# smbpasswd -j DOM -r DOMPDC
+root# smbpasswd -j DOM -r DOMPDC -UAdministrator%password

 '''

 as we are joining the domain DOM and the PDC for that domain (the only machine that has write access to the domain SAM database) is DOMPDC.
+The Administratorpassword is the login name and password for an account which has the necessary privilege to add machines to the domain.
 If this is successful you will see the message:

-'''

 smbpasswd: Joined domain DOM.

-'''